-Divergent 3D, an American startup based in Nevada, aims to radically change the car manufacturing mechanisms: it has currently obtained around 22 million euros in funding for its platform that makes a car chassis by 3D printing it.
-The technology is based on the molding of special connection joints that allow the individual parts to be joined to carbon fiber surfaces to create a very strong but very light frame.
+Diverging 3D, an American startup based in Nevada, aims to radically change the car manufacturing mechanisms: it has currently obtained around 22 million euros in funding for its platform that makes a car chassis by 3D printing it.
+The technology is based on the molding of special connecting joints that allow the individual parts to be joined to carbon fiber surfaces to create a very strong but very light frame.

 Divergent 3D's platform reduces costs, production time and environmental impact when building cars, trucks and SUVs.
 The first prototype, Blade, was presented two years ago at the same time at the Los Angeles Auto Show and at CES, the electronics show: it was a real racing car.